Vanille-N/meander.typ/src/tiling/default.typ

 /// It will be appended in order to the `free` field as a block,
 /// i.e. a dictionary with the fields `x`, `y`, `width`, `height` describing
 /// the upper left corner and the dimensions of the container.
+/// See the helper function `container` that constructs a container directly.
 ///
 /// Everything that is neither obstacle nor container is flowing text,
 /// and will end in the field `flow`.